jq6l43d1/docker-to-wsl/README.md

 C:\Users\my-username\distros\cloud-cli-os\

-Move the .tar file, or the .tar.bz2 file if you chose to use compression, over to the file where you want your imported filesystem to be on your Windows computer.
+Move the .tar file, or the .tar.bz2 file if you chose to use compression, over to the folder where you want your imported filesystem to be on your Windows computer.
+Extract the file if you chose to use compression.
 Open command prompt and change directories to this location.

-Extract the file if you chose to use compression.

 In this example the command would be: